Krafton: PUBG Studios

 Krafton fully merged PUBG Corporation into their internal studio system in December 2020, rebranding the team as PUBG Studios.

 On 9 November 2020, it was announced that Krafton will participate in G-Star 2020 to introduce their upcoming multiplayer online game Elyon through Krafton, an e-sports reality show where celebrities and streamers entered a special school that specialized in battlegrounds conduct episodes and talk related to PUBG Series 3.
 Celebrities (G)I-dle's Song Yuqi and Ailee and streamers Chyo Man and Choi Kwang-won appeared in the show.

 In September 2020, the Government of India banned PUBG Mobile in the country along with several apps published by Chinese vendors, in this case Tencent Games, due to data privacy issues.
 To relaunch the game back in India, Krafton took back the control of Intellectual Property (IP) of the game for the Indian region from Tencent.
 An aesthetically new version of PUBG Mobile, Battlegrounds Mobile India, was launched on 2 July 2021 for Android and on 18 August 2021 for iOS.
 This time the game was published by Krafton, Inc.

 In February 2021, PUBG Studios announced the development of PUBG: New State, the second installment in the PUBG Universe, set in the future (2051).
 Drones, shields, weapon customization, neon sights, reviving teammates and 'recruiting' knocked out enemies are just some of the new mechanics in PUBG: New State.
 The game released on 11 November 2021, and reported through a presentation that to date the game had exceeded 55 million pre-registrations on Google Play and App Store.
-On 27 January, 2022, a name change was announced, going from being called "PUBG: New State" to being called "New State Mobile".
+On 27 January 2022, a name change was announced, going from being called "PUBG: New State" to being called "New State Mobile".
 According to Krafton this was done to create a unique mobile-centric experience, and through that change they were putting it into practice.

+In Fall 2024, Krafton signed a licensing agreement with Pocketpair for Palworld's intellectual property.
+PUBG Studios announced it has begun developing a mobile version of the game.

 Striking Distance Studios

 In June 2019, a new studio called Striking Distance was opened in conjunction with Glen Schofield, the co-founder of Sledgehammer Games.
-Striking Distance, headed by Schofield as chief executive officer, is set to develop narrative-driven games based on PUBG.
-The studio's first game is The Callisto Protocol, a survival horror game originally (but no longer) set within the PUBG universe.
-It was released on December 2 2022.
+Striking Distance, headed by Schofield as chief executive officer, was set to develop narrative-driven games based on PUBG.
+The studio's first game is The Callisto Protocol, a survival horror game.
+It was originally intended to be set within the PUBG universe but that never went into fruition.
+It was released on December 2, 2022.
+In August 2024, the studio announced [REDACTED], a new game set in the Callisto Protocol universe.
+[REDACTED] was released on 28 October 2024, receiving initial positive reviews.

 Striking Distance Studios is headquartered in San Ramon, California.

 RisingWings

 RisingWings is a game development company formed by the merger of Pnix and Delusion.
-RisingWings is responsible for Archery King, Golf King, Castle Craft: World War and other mobile games.
-RisingWings in based in Seoul.
+RisingWings focuses primarily on casual mobile games.
+RisingWings is based in Seoul.